-ARCOM reserves the right, based upon reasonable suspicion of a violation of this policy, to search a locker, office and other property under the control of the visitor, student, or employee, as well as the packages, purses, lunch boxes, briefcases, and students’ or employees’ vehicles parked on its premises.
+ACHE and/or ARCOM reserve the right, based upon reasonable suspicion of a violation of this policy, to search an office, desk, and other property under the control of the visitor, student, or employee, as well as the packages, purses, lunch boxes, briefcases, and students’ or employees’ vehicles parked on its premises.
 Individuals may also be required to remove a jacket or sweater and to turn out their pockets.
 Reasonable suspicion sufficient to justify a search may be based on a clear and reasonable belief, through observation or information provided by a reliable and credible source, that an employee is in violation of this policy.
-Searches of ARCOM property under the control of the visitor, student, or employee are subject to being conducted without notice, once the reasonable suspicion standard has been met.
-Violation of this policy may result in disciplinary action, up to and including dismissal from the COM.
+Searches of ACHE and ARCOM property under the control of the visitor, student, or employee are subject to being conducted without notice, once the reasonable suspicion standard has been met.
+Violation of this policy may result in disciplinary action, up to and including expulsion or termination.

 Prohibited conduct includes, but is not limited to:

-- Possession, brandishing, or using a weapon while on the College’s premises or engaged in its business
+- Possession, brandishing, or using a weapon while on ACHE’s premises or engaged in its

-- Intentionally damaging office property, property of students, employees, visitors or the general public
+- Intentionally damaging office property, property of students, employees, visitors, or the general

-- Threats or intimidation that creates fear or extreme emotional distress
+- Threats or acts of intimidation that create fear or extreme emotional

-Students likewise have a duty to warn Campus Security or the Associate Dean of Student Affairs of any activity, situation, or incident they observe or are aware of involving other students, employees, and visitors and which appear to violate this policy.
-Reports will be held in confidence to the maximum extent possible under the circumstances, and the College will not condone any retaliation against a student for making a report under this policy.
+Students likewise have a duty to warn the Office of Police and Security or the Associate Dean of Student Affairs of any activity, situation, or incident they observe, or of which they become aware that involves other students, employees, and visitors that appear to violate this policy.
+Reports will be held in confidence to the maximum extent possible under the circumstances, and ACHE will not condone any retaliation against a student for making a report under this policy.
 Students should immediately report any retaliation they experience or observe to the Associate Dean of Student Affairs.

-All individuals who commit violent acts or who otherwise violate this policy are subject to appropriate disciplinary action, up to and including expulsion or termination.
-The College may seek prosecution of those who engage in violence on its premises or against its students or employees.
+All individuals who commit violent acts, or who otherwise violate this policy, are subject to appropriate disciplinary action, up to and including expulsion or termination.
+ACHE may seek prosecution of those who engage in violence on its premises or against its students or employees.